xwind1999/FoodClassifier/README.md

 Note:
 -Remember only submit image from test folder (^_^)!

--Copy the file Hieubui.h5 to the folder which was created a minute ago
+-Copy the file Hieubui.h5 to the folder which was created a minute ago -After run python file, go to localhost:5000
+-Enjoy